What is it?

 4) Continue providing opportunities to interact with ACTIVATE.
-ACTIVATE exercises are designed to be fun and interesting enough to meet the child half-way, but they require the child to use and develop his or her own internal abilities to sustain attention on tasks that grow increasingly lengthy and complex.
+ACTIVATE cognitive training exercises are designed to be fun and interesting, but they require the child to use and develop his or her own internal abilities to sustain attention on tasks that grow increasingly lengthy and complex.

 When it’s a strength:

 Children who exhibit a high degree of ability to sustain attention are likely to do well in traditional schooling models.
 They may be more able to follow teacher lecture – but are also likely to enjoy and excel at working independently.
 A strong ability to sustain attention is likely to serve students with ADHD well in a wide range of vocational and academic areas that reward tenacious independent study, like Science and Literature.
 They may find more dynamic classroom environments – in groups, or pairs – that take them off-task to be especially challenging or annoying.